tfeist12/Obsidian/HPE Notes/To Do.md

 -a = All files are listed
 -f = Print the full path prefix for each file
 -i = Don't print indentation lines
--p
+-p = Print the protections for each file
--u = Displays file
+-u = Displays file owner or UID number
--g = Displays file group owner of GID number tree -afipug --noreport "$dir"
+-g = Displays file group owner of GID number --noreport = Turn off file/directory count at end of tree listing tree -afipug --noreport "$dir"